Josh Caray

-Early life
+Early life and education

-Josh Caray grew up in Atlanta, Georgia, a fan of the 1990s Braves teams, watching alongside his father in Atlanta's TV and radio booths.
-He was a two-way lineman on The Lovett School football team, then attended Guilford College, where he called their football games on the radio.
-He later transferred to Oglethorpe University where he was on the track and field team then graduated in 2004.
+Caray grew up in Atlanta, Georgia, a fan of the 1990s Atlanta Braves teams, watching alongside his father in Atlanta's TV and radio booths.
+He was a two-way lineman on Lovett School's football team.
+He then attended Guilford College in Greensboro, North Carolina, where he called their football games on the radio.
+He later transferred to Oglethorpe University in Brookhaven, Georgia, where he was on the track and field team and graduated in 2004.

 Career

 Caray began his broadcast career in 2005, serving as a fill-in sports anchor at WGST-AM in Atlanta.
 He began his play-by-play career in 2007 when he became the voice of the Rome Braves for two seasons.
 One of his highlights was calling a Braves-Savannah Sand Gnats game with his father, as the elder Caray made a day trip to Rome to join his son on air in April 2007.
-A year later, he was on air in Hickory, North Carolina, for another Rome Braves game when he found out his dad had passed away.
+A year later, he was on air in Hickory, North Carolina, for another Rome Braves game when he found out his dad had died.
 He called the final eight innings of that contest knowing his father had died.
 During this time he also called football games for the Rome High School Wolves.

 He later became the television play-by-play announcer with the Atlanta Braves Class AAA affiliate, the Gwinnett Braves, where he was paired with Brian Jordan.

 After a season in San Angelo, Texas, with an independent team, Caray called games for the Southern Maryland Blue Crabs of the Atlantic League in 2011.
 He also worked for IMG College during this time as a studio host, producer and board operator.
 He served in this role for two years, first for UNLV basketball in 2010-11, then football and basketball for Tulane in 2011-12.

 During this time, Caray transitioned into news where he worked as an anchor, reporter, and assignment editor for All News 106.7 WYAY in Atlanta.
 He also oversaw the television partnership between All News and Fox 5 (WAGA-TV).
-Despite being on the All News roster, Caray worked out of the Fox 5 newsroom where he assisted in script-writing, assistant produced, and fronted stories on dozens of newscasts in his 2.5 years there.
+Despite being on the All News roster, Caray worked out of the Fox 5 newsroom where he assisted in script-writing, assistant produced, and fronted stories on dozens of newscasts in his two and a half years there.
 Caray credits this as a turning point in his career as being on air daily allowed him to hone his skills and become more confident in his abilities.